Reflections of 2019

 Wow.
 My reaction to 2019 is simply Wow.
 What a year.

-From starting the year by going zero waste and setting myself a 30-Day Challenge to kind of cleanse myself of some of my habits – all of which I’ve fallen back on.
-To being published in Glamour and going on BBC Radio 5 Live, to changing jobs and travelling to New York City solo.
+From starting the year by going zero waste and setting myself a 30-Day Challenge to kind of cleanse me of some of my habits, all of which I’ve fallen back on.
+From being published in Glamour and going on BBC Radio 5 Live to changing jobs and travelling to New York City solo.

 It’s been quite a year.